-The development of assessment criteria for coursework should be adapted from the general university expectations for grade-level performance set out below:
+The development of assessment criteria for coursework should be adapted from the general university expectations for grade-level performance set out below

-GRADE % VALUE DESCRIPTION A + 90 - 100 Work of high to exceptionally high quality showing excellent knowledge and understanding of subject matter and А 85 - 89 appreciation of issues; well formulated arguments based on strong and sustained evidence; maps and diagrams, graphs and tables, etc included where appropriate; relevant A - 80 - 84 literature referenced; high level of creative ability, originality and critical thinking; excellent presentation and communication skills.
-B + 75 - 79 Work showing good to strong grasp of subject matter and understanding of major issues though not necessarily of the В 70 - 74 finer points; arguments clearly developed and based on convincing evidence; relevant literature referenced; evidence В - 65 - 69 of creative ability, originality and critical thinking; good communication and presentation skills.
-C + 60 - 64 Work showing a knowledge of subject matter and appreciation of main issues though possibly with some lapses С 55 - 59 and inadequacies; arguments developed and supported by some evidence and references; creative ability, originality C - 50 - 54 and critical thinking present but limited; adequate communication and presentation skills D + 45 - 49 Work lacking breadth and depth.
+Grade Description Designation % range Grade Points A+ Work of high to exceptionally high quality showing excellent knowledge and understanding of subject matter High first 90 - 100 9 А and appreciation of issues; well formulated arguments based on strong and sustained evidence; maps and Clear first 85 - 89 8 A- diagrams, graphs and tables, etc included where appropriate; relevant literature referenced; high level of creative ability, originality and critical thinking; excellent communication and presentation skills.
+Bare first 80 - 84 7 B+ Work showing good to strong grasp of subject matter and understanding of major issues though not necessarily of High second 75 - 79 6 В the finer points; arguments clearly developed and based on convincing evidence; relevant literature referenced; Clear second 70 - 74 5 B- evidence of creative ability, originality and critical thinking; good communication and presentation skills.
+Bare second 65 - 69 4 C+ Work showing a knowledge of subject matter and appreciation of main issues though possibly with some Sound pass 60 - 64 3 С lapses and inadequacies; arguments developed and supported by some evidence and references; creative Pass 55 - 59 2 C- ability, originality and critical thinking present but limited; adequate communication and presentation skills.
+Marginal pass 50 - 55 1 D+ Work lacks breadth and depth.
 Work generally has gaps.
-Frequently work of this grade takes a simple factual approach and understanding and coverage of material is D 40 - 44 inadequate; does not attempt to interpret the material; at the lower end, indicates a need for considerable effort to achieve improvement; communication and presentation skills are poor.
-D - 0 - 39 Highly unsatisfactory.
+Frequently work of this grade takes a simple factual Marginal fail 45 - 49 0 D approach and understanding and coverage of material is inadequate; does not attempt to interpret the material; at the lower end, indicates a need for considerable effort to achieve improvement; communication and presentation skills are poor.
+Clear fail 40 - 44 0 D- Highly unsatisfactory.
 Work shows a lack of knowledge about and understanding of the topic.
 Inadequate in degree of relevance, sometimes completeness, sometimes both.
 Communication and presentation skills are weak.
+Poor fail 0 - 39 0 NA (Not Available) NA must be entered where a grade is not immediately available, but expected at a later date.
+The final grade must be submitted within the deadlines for results submission.
+DNS (Did Not Sit) DNS (Did Not Sit) -must be entered if the student did not sit the exam.
+DNC (Did Not Complete) DNC must be entered in the following circumstances: where a student has gained more than 50 percent in a course but has not completed the approved compulsory coursework and tests; where a student has gained less than 50 percent in an internally assessed course because of the failure to complete coursework and test but the entry of a final grade would inappropriately represent the reasons for failure of the level achievement.